What are options to close a company in Brunei Darussalam?

 If you need your company to remain on the register, the company must ensure to comply to the statutory obligations set out in the Companies Act such as filing of Annual Returns within 28 days after its Annual General Meeting (AGM) held.
 Failure to hold an Annual General Meeting may also result in default of an offence and liable on conviction to a fine exceeding $5,000 and a default fine.
 Please refer to “Guide to Compliance” brochure for more information about compliance.

-When a company is restored to the register with a different company name
+When can a company (that has been struck off before) be restored to the register with a different company name?

 The registrar will normally restore a company with the name it had before it was struck off and dissolved.
 If at the date of restoration the company’s former name is the same as another name on the registrar’s index of company names, he cannot restore the company with its former name.
 You can check company names online to see if a company’s name is the same as another on the register at www.roc.gov.bn.